globalizejs/globalize/README.md

 Extensive comments describe the purpose of each of the fields defined.
 </p>
 <p>
-Looking at the souce code of the scripts for each culture, you will notice that each script uses Globalize.addCultureInfo() to have the "default" neutral English culture "en", as a common basis, and defines only the properties that differ from neutral English.
+Looking at the source code of the scripts for each culture, you will notice that each script uses Globalize.addCultureInfo() to have the "default" neutral English culture "en", as a common basis, and defines only the properties that differ from neutral English.